coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Make notifications beautiful and usable
+- [ ] Render threads in a way that makes them easy to use
 - [ ] White-labeled
   - [ ] Add invite code registration for relay
     - [ ] Add endpoint to nostream that updates whitelist